fakeid30/BlackpearlFAQ/FAQ.md

 ### Q: How do I earn pearls?
 **A**: You can earn pearls in 3 ways:
 1) Fill user requests from various subsections.
-2) Sell something in the shop or provide a service.
+2) Sell something in the pearls only section or provide a service.
 You can see the [Black Market Shop](https://blackpearl.biz/threads/8103/) for an inspiration.
 3) Post items in the forum (Note: You can not share links from other forums).
 You must mirror it yourself and share it.
 The reward system is the following:
 <table>
   <tr>